About UMChurchLaw.com

 - Downloadable Toolkits (print-ready handouts) for Church Council, Board of Trustees, Finance Committee, SPRC, dCOM, BOM, and Conference Board of Trustees—ready to use in meetings, trainings, and membership classes.

-- Downloadable Sample Lease Agreements and Facility Sharing Covenants for United Methodist churches sharing space with non-UMC congregations or with other UMC congregations.
+- Downloadable Sample Lease Agreements for United Methodist churches sharing space with non-UMC congregations or with other UMC congregations.

 - Downloadable PowerPoint presentations on judicial processes for District Superintendents, Assistants to Bishops, and Chancellors.

-- Central/Regional-Conferences-related resources and downloadable toolkits in English, French, and German.
+- Regional-Conferences-related resources and downloadable toolkits in English, French, and German.

 - Scholarly Insights on constitutional law and theology of the UMC, drawing from the author’s research, experience, and expertise.